 IF you go down to St Mary’s Church today you’ll hardly believe your eyes…

-Yes, our beautiful Grade I Listed building, parts of which date back to 1170, is now open to visitors from 10am until 2.30pm, Monday - Saturday.
-It underwent a dramatic transformation in 2017 and it now looks even more spectacular than ever, thanks to our Re-ordering Project.
+Yes, our beautiful Grade I Listed building, parts of which date back to 1170, underwent a dramatic transformation in 2017 and it now looks even more spectacular than ever, thanks to our Re-ordering Project.

 The project included levelling the floor to create a step-free environment, putting in under-floor heating throughout, improved lighting, amplification and audio-visual equipment, a servery and storage space, toilets, a glass “air-lock” in the porch, upgrading the organ and adding a new stained-glass window in memory of our major donor, John Plumb.

 At St Mary's we have a regular Sunday congregation of well over 150 adults and children, and the number of worshippers is rising.
-On Sundays, there are regular services at 8am and 10am, with Choral Evensong with the Choir on the second and fourth Sundays of the month.
+On Sundays, there have been regular services at 8am and 10am, with Choral Evensong with the Choir on the second and fourth Sundays of the month.

 Our Director of Music, James Gutteridge, is a talented organist and choirmaster.
 Our choir is comprised of adults and children.
 If you are interested in singing and music email email@example.com.

-In addition to our variety of services, some held in the church and some in the Samworth Centre, we have a host of social organisations and groups which you are welcome to join.
+In addition to our variety of services, some held in the church and some in Mary's Place, we have a host of social organisations and groups which you are welcome to join.

-The church is open Monday to Saturday from 10am to 2.30pm, with volunteers on hand to show you around or help with any questions.
-We welcome many thousands of daily visitors to our beautiful church.
+In the past we have welcomed many thousands of daily visitors to our beautiful church.
 Many visitors comment on the special atmosphere in St Mary’s, its warmth and the welcome given by our wonderful band of Church Welcomers.
 On special days we have tours of the Bell Tower!
 Books on the church are normally available for sale at the back of the church along with a lovely selection of gifts and cards.
-After visiting our church, do have a cup of tea at the Samworth Centre Cafe next door.
+After visiting our church, do have a cup of tea at Mary's Place Cafe next door.

 THE RUNNING OF THE CHURCH

-We are kept in good running order by our churchwardens, Ian Neale and John Spence.
-Find out what's been happening in the church recently by clicking here.
+We are kept in good running order by our churchwardens, Ian Neale and Brenda Munton.

 St Mary's District Church Council (the DCC) meets regularly through the year to reflect and discuss on decisions concerning the life and activities of St Mary’s.
 The DCC is made up of a number of people representing many aspects of St Mary’s life: the clergy, churchwardens & readers, St Mary’s Parish Church Council representatives, St Mary’s Deanery Synod representatives, St Mary’s pastoral assistants and the elected DCC representatives.